OISF/suricata/doc/userguide/upgrade.rst

 Security changes
 ~~~~~~~~~~~~~~~~
 - suricata.yaml now prevents process creation by Suricata by default with `security.limit-noproc`.
+  The suricata.yaml configuration file needs to be updated to enable this feature.
   For more info, see :ref:`suricata-yaml-config-hardening`.

 Removals